breatheco-de/content/src/content/lesson/what-is-sql-database.md

 UPDATE USER SET email = 'new@breatheco.de' WHERE ssn = '333-44-5534'
 ```

-#### DELETE:
+##### DELETE:

-Works very similar to update, but instead of passing the new values of the new columns you want to update, you only need to specify which rows you want to delete by requesting a group of conditions.
+Works very similarly to update, but, instead of passing the new values of the new columns you want to update, we only need to specify which rows we want to delete by requesting a set of conditions.

 ```sql
 DELETE FROM table_name WHERE [condition]